Our Expertise

 Only a natural person may make a will.
 In contrast, natural persons already at least conceived at the time of the testator’s death and legal persons already legally established at the time of death may inherit.

-Inheritance without a will in Greece
+Inheritance with no will in Greece

 A deceased person’s property, as well as his debts, is generally inherited by the relatives entitled to it, even if there is no will, according to the provisions of the law.